logo

 Subscribili recently sat down with Brian Colao, a practicing attorney with more than twenty years’ experience working with DSOs.
 Brian shared his opinion that the practices should own access to patients’ sensitive data.

-Turning to same-store growth in the absence of mergers and acquisitions in dental.
+Turning to same-store growth in the absence of mergers and acquisitions in dental

 With rising interest rates, the past few years have seen a significant slowdown in mergers and acquisitions within the DSOs.
 With M&A activity in decline, organizations have turned to alternative growth strategies, including same-store growth.